Transitional Pastor: Elisa Owen

 I first came to CHPC a couple of months after the Presbyterian Center opened in August 1988.
 I have served as a Director of Christian Education in Florida, a Pastor of several small churches in North Carolina and West Virginia, an Interim Associate Pastor in Florida, and a staff associate with the Evangelism Office at the Presbyterian Center.
 I have had a number of secular jobs over the years but officially retired in 2010, which gives me more time for my church and volunteer work!

-I really enjoy being on call for our pastor, Jane Larsen-Wigger, when Jane is out of town.
+I really enjoy being on call for our pastor when she is out of town.
 I also fill in for Patti occasionally when she is on vacation.
 For 10 years or so I worked with the CHPC youth group but retired from that work in fall 2014.
 I’ve served on Nurture Council for over 10 years and on CHPC’s Earth Care Congregation team for 3 years.
 Being a part of this congregation is keeping my faith vital and alive.
 This is a very special place filled with very special people.

 I am an active member of Kentuckians for the Commonwealth, Kentucky Sustainable Energy Alliance, and the Alliance for Appalachia working for environmental justice.
 I also enjoy working on the computer and playing with my two cats.